west-seattle-indivisible/west-seattle-indivisible.github.io/index.markdown

     btn_class: "btn--primary"
 ---

-Our bias is toward democracy, and democracy is under threat.
-Our intention is to stand together and fight back in defense of our rights, our communities, and our values.
+Our bias is toward democracy, and our democracy is under threat.
+We stand together and fight back in defense of our rights, our communities, and our values.